Skip to navigation Skip to content Skip to footer

 Bio

-Kennedy Moore begins her fourth year as Colette Director.
+Kennedy Moore begins her fifth year as Colette Director.
 She has 20 years of dance performance, theatre performance, choreography, and teaching experience.
 This includes 14 years of competitive dance in regional and national competitions with Showstoppers Studio of Dance, Walt Disney World's Magic Kingdom Parade, halftime performance at the 2014 Sugar Bowl, and the University of Southern Mississippi Southern Misses dance team.

 Moore has performed and choreographed in the Brookhaven Little Theater's production of "Newsies the Musical," "Little Mermaid the Musical," "Matilda the Musical," and "Frozen Jr." as well as regional large teen tap line and large hip-hop productions.
 She has trained with numerous dance professionals at conventions and master classes.